Fibrous Dysplasia Foundation Leadership

 Kiran Murty lives in New Jersey.
 He is a parent of a son with fibrous dysplasia.
 He offers technology consulting services for his clients.
 In prior roles, he worked as CTO, IT Director and has led engineering teams for global companies in healthcare and financial services verticals.
 He has a master’s degree for Columbia University, majoring in technology and management.

-Tovah Burstein, MFA, is an FDF Program Manager with years of nonprofit experience and graduate-level training in non-fiction writing.
+Tovah Burstein, MFA, is the FDF Program Manager with years of nonprofit experience and graduate-level training in non-fiction writing.
 Tovah has a passion for helping patients and families navigate quality care rooted in her personal experience with a close family member with a rare disease.
 Tovah has become the main point of contact for patients and families seeking informational resources.
 She also brings her empathy and skill to FDF communications and community-building in the form of personal stories like centurion Ann Molitor and author Jon Morgan.

 Key Non-voting Contributors